 Who can apply?

 We welcome applications from individuals and teams, from any discipline, regardless of background or vocation.
-You don't need a stunning track record or vast quantities of evidence to back you up (although any you do have will be taken into account) – we're interested in your idea's potential.
+You don't need an outstanding track record or vast quantities of evidence to back you up (although any you do have will be taken into account) – we're interested in your idea's potential.

 How to apply